jameskelly33/Milestone-Project-4-LangSchool/README.md

     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
 ```

-* The enviroment variables USE_AWS, AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY can be added to Heroku's Config Vars in the settings tab of the Heroku Dashboard.
+* The environment variables USE_AWS, AWS_ACCESS_KEY_ID,AWS_SECRET_ACCESS_KEY can be added to Heroku's Config Vars in the settings tab of the Heroku Dashboard.

 **Custom Storage File**